Research data management overview

 - Maximise the visibility and impact of your work and ensure you receive recognition for your outputs

-The Centre for eResearch offers in-person and online consultations free of charge to researchers (including doctoral students and their supervisors) who need advice or customised solutions to manage their research data.
+The Centre for eResearch offers in-person and online consultations free of charge to researchers (including postgraduate students and their supervisors) who need advice or customised solutions to manage their research data.

 Policies

-The University's Research Data Management Policy applies to all staff, students, supervisors, and other members of the University community who are involved in the management of research data.
+A number of University policies impact research data management, and in particular, the Research Data Management Policy applies to all staff, students, supervisors, and other members of the University community who are involved in the management of research data.
 It outlines responsibilities relating to planning, storing, governing, publishing, retaining, and disposing of research data appropriately.
+See Research Data Managment Policy guidance for how to apply the policy.

 Contact